DiabeticMenu

 The 3 Pillars of Soft Diabetic Eating

-- Prioritize Soft Proteins: Protein is essential for seniors to prevent frailty.
-We focus on eggs, fish, tofu, and Greek yogurt rather than tough steaks or chops.
+1. Prioritize Soft Proteins: Protein is paramount for seniors to prevent frailty, support immunity, and maintain muscle mass.
+We focus on eggs, fish (canned salmon, sardines mashed with bones for calcium), tofu, Greek yogurt, and finely minced poultry—never tough steaks or chops.

-- Modify the Vegetable Texture, Not the Type: Don’t skip broccoli just because it’s crunchy.
-Steam it until tender or blend it into a soup.
-You need the fiber to blunt blood sugar spikes.
+2. Modify the Vegetable Texture, Not the Type: Don’t skip broccoli or kale simply because they are crunchy.
+Steam until tender, then blend into cream soups, or finely chop and cook into soft grain‑free porridges.
+The fiber content remains essential to blunt post‑meal glucose spikes.

 The Essential Kitchen Tool: A High-Performance Blender

-- Pureed: Smooth, holds shape on spoon (e.g., mashed cauliflower, hummus, Greek yogurt).
+• Pureed: Smooth, holds its shape on a spoon (e.g., mashed cauliflower with butter, thick bean dips, Greek yogurt, hummus).

-- Minced & Moist: Very small soft lumps, easy to mash with tongue (e.g., cottage cheese, flaky fish in sauce).
+• Minced & Moist: Very small soft lumps, easily mashed with tongue (e.g., cottage cheese, flaked fish in sauce, very soft cooked quinoa).

-- Soft & Bite-Sized: Can be cut with a fork (e.g., scrambled eggs, stewed squash).
+• Soft & Bite-Sized: Pieces that can be squashed with fork or gums (e.g., scrambled eggs, soft cheese cubes, ripe banana).

 7-Day Diabetic Menu for Edentulous Seniors